Can you run a 10K without breaking a sweat but can’t touch your toes even if your life depended on it?

 Running by definition leaves the telltale signs of tight lower back, gluteus, quads, hamstrings and calves.
 And if you don’t work diligently on these areas, they can lead to all sorts of muscles imbalances, injuries, and poor performance.

 Well, fret no more.

 Yoga is the practice you need to keep your body healthy and run injury-free for the long haul.
 It is the perfect antidote.

 Why do you Need to Strike a Pose?

 In my experience, the regular practice of yoga made me more flexible—body and mind—and helped me drastically reduce many of the pains and injuries related to running—including chronic knee pain and stubborn ankle sprains.

 Not only that, but yoga can also help you increase strength and balance, as well as improving focus and athletic performance.

-The 7 Yoga Flexibility Poses Every Runner Should Do
+The 7 Yoga Flexibility Poses You Should Do

 The yoga poses I’m going to share with you today are specifically designed to target common areas of muscle tightness in runners